jbukoski/personal_website/content/people.md

     <img src="./hayley.jpg" alt="Dr. Hayley Peter-Contesse">
   </div>
   <div class="person-details">
     <p><strong>Dr. Hayley Peter-Contesse</strong> is a Postdoctoral Scholar in OSU’s Department of Forest Ecosystems and Society.
 Hayley previously worked as a Junior Researcher at University of Hawaiʻi at Mānoa and earned her PhD in Soil Science and GIS from OSU.
-She uses GIS, remote sensing, and machine learning to study and map ecosystem carbon cycling in temperate and tropical systems.</p>
+She uses GIS, remote sensing, and machine learning to study and map ecosystem carbon cycling in temperate and tropical systems.
+Hayley is currently helping lead a number of studies related to wildfire impacts on forest carbon cycling at the H.J.
+Andrews Experimental Forest.</p>
     <div>Email: petercoh [at] oregonstate.edu</div>
   </div>
 </div>